 But, I get that investment isn’t everyone’s cup of tea.
 And if you are using your TFSA as a savings account, you might as well do so with the best available rates.

-So I have compiled a list of best TFSA rates in Canada that might help you maximize the returns from your TFSA funds.
+So I have compiled a list of the best TFSA rates in Canada that might help you maximize the returns from your TFSA funds.

 42% of Canadians use their TFSA to hold savings and cash.
-Only about one in five people use it to hold stocks?
+Only about one in five people use it to hold stocks.

-TFSA Rate Comparison Table – Top 3
+TFSA Savings Rate – Top Pick in Canada

 - For a guide to the best High-Interest Savings Accounts in Canada, read my review here.